awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

   - The cipherkey is the derived data key
   - The plaintext is the input [plaintext ](#plaintext)
 - [Authentication Tag](../data-format/message-body.md#authentication-tag): MUST be the authentication tag returned by the above encryption.

+### Encryption Context not stored in the message

+The encryption context to only authenticate is backwards compatible with older messages because the [message header AAD key value pairs](../data-format/message-header.md#key-value-pairs) will serialize an empty encryption context as 0 bytes.